-A plain, Regular Roast Beef Sandwich is a decent choice for controlling calories.
-But skip the melted cheese, mayo, and the "horsey" sauce (50 calories and 5 g of fat in a tiny packet.)
-Arby's sauce adds flavor with zero fat and only 15 calories.
-The nutrient tally before additions is 360 calories, 14 g fat, 5 g saturated fat.
-The high sodium content may be a deal-breaker for some, at 970 mg.
+A plain Roast Beef Classic Sandwich is a decent choice for controlling calories.
+But skip the melted cheese, mayo, and the "horsey" sauce (50 calories and 5 grams of fat in a tiny packet.)
+Their Arby's sauce adds flavor with zero fat and only 15 calories.
+The nutrient tally before additions is 360 calories, 14 grams of fat, and 5 grams of saturated fat.
+The high sodium content may be a deal-breaker for some at 970 milligrams.

 Health Solutions From Our Sponsors